Would you like to join our Youth Collective?

 Collaborations with local artists

-Last year, the Collective worked with filmmaker Chantel Hiden-Livingstone to produce a short film showcasing creative career pathways within Culture Perth & Kinross.
+In 2024, the Collective worked with filmmaker Chantel Hiden-Livingstone to produce a short film showcasing creative career pathways within Culture Perth & Kinross.
 The film features staff from across the organisation sharing their experiences and advice, offering a behind-the-scenes look at working in museums, libraries and galleries.

 They have also collaborated with graffiti artist Jaz Grady, exploring street art and its links to youth identity, self-expression and political activism.
 These workshops encouraged members to think about how different art forms — from murals to fashion — tell stories about belonging and change.